-The Officine Meccaniche Italiane S.A., based in Reggio Emilia, was contracted to build Caproni bombers between 1915-1918.
-They resumed aircraft production in 1937, working on two variants of the Piaggio P.32 (P.32bis and Ca.405).
+The Officine Meccaniche Reggiane S.p.A, based in Reggio Emilia, was founded in 1904 by Caproni.
+They started aircraft production in 1937, working on the Piaggio P.32bis with ing.
+Giovanni Pegna.
 In the same year, ing.
-Longhi and ing.
-Alessio started work on the RE.2000, which shares some features of the Seversky Sev-7.
-All subsequent Reggianes demonstrted a gradual evolutionary process of the same design that culminated in the sublime RE.2005 considered by many as the supreme Italian fighter aircraft of WWII.
-It is interesting to compare this to Republics final evolution from the same source... the mighty P-47.
+Roberto Longhi and ing.
+Antonio Alessio joined to start work on the RE.2000, which was inspired by the Seversky P-35.
+All subsequent Reggianes demonstrated an evolutionary design process that culminated with the RE.2005, considered by many as the one of the finest fighter aircraft of WWII.
+The company exists to this day as Reggiane Cranes and Plants S.p.A.

 RE.2003.
 The RE.2003 was intended for the reconnaissance role.
-Two prototypes were built, both based on an RE.2000 that were fitted out with a tandem cockpit and glazing.
-The second protype was also fitted with an RE.2002 engine and cowl which altered its appeareance some what.
+Two prototypes were built, one based on an RE.2000 fitted with a tandem cockpit.
+The second prototype appears to be a modified RE.2002.
 RS Models produced a very disappointing 1/72 resin kit and is OOP, so will not be missed.
-Both Special Hobby and AZ Models released better multimedia kit.
-The AZ Models kit has delicate, restrained panel detail although the SH kit has superior cockpit detail.
-Of the two, I'd favour the AZ Models kit.
+Both Special Hobby and AZ Models released 1/72 multimedia kits of the RE.2000 version.
+AZ Models has delicate, restrained panel detail but the SH kit has superior cockpit detail.
+See the sixth image on the right.

 RE.2005.
-A very popular subject for both kit maker and modeller alike.
 A very fast machine which had that perfect blend of grace and power.
-Pavla released an accurate 1/72 injection multi-media kit, although most of the resin parts, especially the wheel wells, were a poor fit.
-It is shown in the fifth image on the right.
-Cunarmodel, Dujin and LF Models have also produced 1/72 resin kits of variable quality.
-Both RS Models & Sword have released much improved 1/72 injection moulded kits.
-A number of years ago Falcon produced a 1/48 vac-form kit which they subsequently re-released as a limited run, low-pressure injection kit.
-It required some modelling skill to overcome the crude moulding technology and rather hard plastic.
-It is shown in the sixth image down.
-The image below that shows Flying Machines 1/48 multi media injection kit, using resin detail parts.
-It is accurate and highly but both Sword and Special Hobby have since released all new 1/48 kits since.
-Out of the three, the Special Hobby kit displays more finesse.
+Its fuselage was made as compact and as steamlined as possible and coupled with the DB605 engine, it proved to be the fastest aircraft Italy had.
+It easily outperformed most rival aircraft but, due to its complexity and expense, only 49 were built.
+Its nearest rival, the FIAT G.55, was cheaper and built in greater numbers (274).
+Being such an appealing design has made the RE.2005 a very popular model subject and numerous kits have been produced of the years.
+Pavla released a reasonably accurate 1/72 injection multi-media kit, although most of the resin parts, especially the wheel wells, were a poor fit.
+It is shown in the seventh image on the right.
+Cunarmodel, Dujin and LF Models issued 1/72 resin kits of variable quality and both RS Models & Sword released much improved 1/72 injection moulded kits.
+A number of years ago Falcon produced a 1/48 vac-form kit which they subsequently re-released as a limited run, low pressure injection moulded kit that required some modelling skill to overcome the crude moulding technology and rather hard plastic.
+In 2001 Flying Machines released a fine 1/48 multimedia injection kit, using resin detail parts (click on the eigth image to find out more) but both Sword & Special Hobby have since released all new 1/48 kits and, out of the three, the Special Hobby kit displays the most finesse.
 Another great choice is the Pacific Coast Models 1/32 injection moulded kit, with resin and photo etch detail parts.
-I had a small part to play in this kit, being responsible for the decal sheet artwork and it builds into a lovely model.
+I had a small part to play in this kit, being responsible for the decal sheet artwork.
+It builds into a lovely looking model.

 RE.2006.
 A popular ‘what-if’ subject even though it did exist.
 It was a highly secret project where a RE.2005 was taken from the production line and re-designed to fit around the very powerful DB 603 engine.
 It was scrapped before it ever got a chance to fly.
 Available in 1/72 from RS Models as a limited run injection kit.
-I used a 1/48 Falcon kit as a basis for an RE.2006 conversion project, as shown in the last image.
+I used a 1/48 Falcon kit as a basis for an RE.2006 conversion project.
+Click the last image to find out more.